Top Real Estate Agents in Dexter, Michigan

 History

-Dexter was founded in 1824 by Judge Samuel William Dexter, who named the settlement after his father.
+Dexter was founded in 1824 by Judge Samuel William Dexter, who established a mill and post office, naming the settlement after his father.

-The village is home to the iconic Dexter Cider Mill, established in 1886 and recognized as Michigan's oldest continuously operating cider mill.
+The iconic Dexter Cider Mill, established in 1886, is one of Michigan's oldest continuously operating cider mills and a beloved local institution.

 Life in Dexter